 Support for New MOS Standard

 Aveco’s production automation supports the new MOS Web Control standard based on HTML5.
 This provides considerably more flexibility than the old MOS ActiveX interface, which tied a newsroom to Windows.
-Aveco provides the MOS Web Control plugin to 3rd party systems and accepts 3rd party MOS Web Control plugins to run inside the Aveco GUI.
+Aveco provides the MOS Web Control plugin to third party systems and accepts third party MOS Web Control plugins to run inside the Aveco GUI.

 Multi Camera Ingest